technicalpickles/flamegraph-lighting-talk/README.md

 Yeah, I don't know when we switched from them going up to down

-Theory: has to do with making it easy
+Theory: has to do with making it easier to read???

 ## Interpretting this